sanchit-singh/Data-Analysis-with-R/README.md

 - I wonder if I can run R scripts directly online on Github itself by somehow packaging everything?
 At-least I can try using knitr to create documents with R script results.

-Basic steps followed:
+Working within RStudio:

 - Copy the url of the github repository and create a new versin control project in Rstudio with that (create a local copy of the repo).
 Having created the Rstudio project, markdown files can also be edited/preview straight from Rstudio.
+Better still, create *.rmd files that can embed R code (as well as python code) and the results/plots using knitr.